-Solid hardwood floors are the most difficult to install.
+Solid hardwood and engineered floors are the most difficult to install.
 Normally, a special flooring nailer is used to attach it, and it is sanded and finished with a drum-type sander.
 Unless you have done this before, sanding a wood floor can be a tricky process, which is why you should hire a professional, even if you decide to lay and finish the floor yourself.

 Floor Installation Problems At Their Most Basic:

-DIYers favour floating floors because they are simple and fast to install without special tools.
+DIYers favor floating floors because they are simple and fast to install without special tools.
 Rather than being nailed down, these panels are held together by their weight, friction between the floor and sub-controls, and/or their snap-together joints.

 Installing Hardwood: Four Problems